 Mandos of the world unite!

-Michael cut his musical teeth on Tom Petty’s album Full Moon Fever in the early 90s, terrorizing his family with renditions of Free Fallin’ for hours at a stretch.
-Since then music has wound a solid cord through his life with numerous studio credits including some mando pickin’ with notable Kootenay folkies As The Crow Flies.
-Recently he’s been tearing up the Rocky Mountain weekend-warrior musical scene with life-and-musical partner Anie Hepher in the roots-grass band Redgirl as well as moonlighting with Clay Parsons (The Good Ol’ Goats) has been gaining momentum with appearances at Shady Grove Bluegrass Festival (2021) and Northern Lights Bluegrass Festival (2022).
+Michael cut his musical teeth on Tom Petty’s album Full Moon Fever in the early 90s, terrorizing his family with energetic renditions of Free Fallin’ for hours at a stretch.
+Since then music has wound a solid cord through his life with numerous stage and studio credits including mando pickin’ with the Craig Young Band, notable Kootenay folkies As The Crow Flies and roots-grassers Redgirl .
+Recently his duo The Doggone Brothers, with banjoist/guitarist Clayton Parson (The Parsons, The Good Ol’ Goats) has been gaining momentum with appearances at Shady Grove Bluegrass Festival (2021) and Northern Lights Bluegrass Festival (2022).
 Their old-timey sound and entertaining stage show is full of musical surprises, unexpected banter, and soaring harmonies.

 Playing Experience Levels

 These guidelines aim to ensure that all camp participants have an enjoyable experience.
 They represent what your playing capability should be before you take the class (prerequisites).

 Classes are generally designed to pace themselves to match the participants' abilities.
 Level 1 classes aim to proceed at the pace of the slower students in the class.
 Level 2 and 3 classes aim to move at the pace of the majority of students in the class.
 Level 4 classes are designed to push the capabilities of all students and will target the pace of the more capable students Class descriptions that show a range (Levels 2-3) means the material presented is broadly applicable across that range.

 LEVEL 1: You are new or relatively new to your instrument.
 You may be able to play basic chords or scales slowly.
 You want to learn the basics of the instrument.
 You have very little experience playing with others.